nadirhamid/oneline-recipes/catapult-calls/README.md

 Catapult Calls with WebSockets and Oneline
 =======================================================================

-This recipe describes how to perform calls using Bandwidth's Catapult SDK.
-It will stream results in realtime and give users up to date information on every call on his/her account
+this recipe streams using Calls using Bandwidth's Catapult SDK.
+It will show results in realtime and give users up to date information on every call on his/her account